karabasss/hhparse/README.md

-Script parses hh.ru page with CVs and saves them to .txt and html files.
+Script parse hh.ru page with CVs and saves them to .txt and html files.